-In 1929, Dalí joined Spanish film director and university friend Luis Buñuel in Paris to create a film project that was so bizarre that it became legendary.
-This was the first film that set out to intentionally shock the viewers out of their mediocre minds.
+In 1929, Salvador Dalí (1904 - 1989) collaborated in Paris with the Spanish film director and fellow student Luis Buñuel (1900 - 1983) on a film project that was so peculiar that it achieved legendary status.
+It was the first deliberate attempt to shock the audience.

 Dalí took over most of the composition of the film and lent it his symbolic style.
 Viewers familiar with Dalí's work will recognise in this film the abundance of metaphors typical of his artistic vision.

 In modern times, we have become accustomed to dream sequences in films and music videos that defy logical coherence and radically depart from narrative traditions with non-consecutive scenes and a lack of plot.
 However, in the Catholic Paris of 1929, this film caused a scandal because it showed erotic scenes and nudity, breaking the conventions of the time.

 This avant-garde work left an indelible mark on filmmakers such as Alfred Hitchcock and the horror-thriller genre in popular cinema.

 The genesis of the film goes back to a conversation between Buñuel and Dalí about their dreams.
 Dalí dreamt of a handful of ants, while Buñuel told of a dream in which the moon was enveloped by a cloud that looked like an eye cut by a blade.
 From this discussion, they explored ideas from the subconscious.

 The makers emphasised the absence of rational thought or action in the film and laid down the only rule: nothing symbolic or explainable could be used.
 Buñuel claimed in the 1970s that the film did not want to represent or symbolise anything, so that any meaning had to be found out through the psychoanalysis of critics or academics.